ZiplineTeam/mesh_to_sdf/README.md

 `Rtree` methods are 3-4x faster than `Bvh` methods for big enough data.
 On small meshes, the difference is negligible.
 `AccelerationMethod::None` scales really poorly and should be avoided unless for small datasets or if you're really tight on memory.

+If you plan on querying points frequently for the same mesh, you can improve efficiency by only building the acceleration structures once via `build_sdf_acceleration`, and storing the returned `SdfAccelerationMesh`.
+These structures can then be used with `query_sdf` to return the SDF for new query points.

 ---

 ##### Using your favorite library